0x60df/loophole/README.md

 recursive edit.
 When you finish writing lambda form, type `C-c C-c` (`loophole-read-buffer-finish-key`).
-Then, buffer contents will be read and evaluated, and returned object will be bound.
+Then, buffer contents will be read and bound.
 When you want to abort, type `C-c C-k` (`loophole-read-buffer-abort-key`).

-Actually, buffer contents can be any lisp forms other than sole lambda form.
-If returned value is a valid lambda object, it will be bound anyway.
+When multiple forms are written in the buffer, the forms other than the first will be omitted.

 Note that while you are in recursive edit, it looks like top-level of Emacs and you may feel that the control is returned to you,